AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

 * [!UICONTROL **Directory path**]: The path to the location on the SFTP account.

+For additional information about SFTP configuration, see [Send Data Warehouse requests to SFTP servers](/help/export/ftp-and-sftp/c-sftp/ftp-sftp-dw.md).

 ### S3

 You can send warehouse data directly to Amazon S3 buckets.
 This destination type requires a Bucket name, an Access Key ID, and a Secret Key.
 See [Amazon S3 bucket naming requirements](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-s3-bucket-naming-requirements.html) within the Amazon S3 docs for more information.